canonical/kafka-operator/docs/tutorial/deploy.md

 When no other application is integrated to Charmed Apache Kafka, the cluster is secured-by-default and external listeners (bound to port `9092`) are disabled, thus preventing any external incoming connection.
 ```

-We will also need a 'bootstrap server' Apache Kafka broker address and port to initially connect to.
-When any application first connects to a `bootstrap-server`, the client will automatically make a metadata request that returns the full set of Apache Kafka brokers with their addresses and ports.
+We will also need a bootstrap server Apache Kafka broker address and port to initially connect to.
+When any application connects for the first time to a `bootstrap-server`, the client will automatically make a metadata request that returns the full set of Apache Kafka brokers with their addresses and ports.

-To use `kafka/0` as the `bootstrap-server`, retrieve it's IP address and add a port with:
+To use `kafka/0` as the `bootstrap-server`, retrieve its IP address and add a port with:

 ```shell
 bootstrap_address=$(juju show-unit kafka/0 | yq '.. | ."public-address"? // empty' | tr -d '"')